 - All students should feel safe to speak to any staff member to raise any concerns about their safety or any other concerns that they have.

-- If a student does not know who to approach at Mooroolbark College they should start with their House/Cluster coordinator.
+- If a student does not know who to approach at Mooroolbark College they should start with their House/Cluster coordinator or their Home Group teacher.

 - Mooroolbark College has several members in the Wellbeing team who they can raise any concerns about their safety, this team includes:

 - Wellbeing Coordinator

 - Chaplain

 - School Counsellor

 - Mental Health Practictioner